Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/astro-recipe-collection-website-part-3-category-filter-pages.md

 - `/recipes/roast/2`
 - `/recipes/meat-and-chicken`

-This is a bit difficult because the filters are unique to use the same key for multiple filters.
+This is difficult because the filters are unique to use the same key for multiple filters.

 > Note: Keep an eye out for duplicate key usage in your recipes, as it will overwrite the collections.

 We first need to create a `[slug]` folder inside our recipes folder for this to work.
 This will serve as the `roast` part, for instance.
 Inside this folder, create a file called `[...page].astro` as this will serve as our pagination model.

-Let's start by defining the code that we can execute in our Frontmatter section.
+Let's define the code that we can execute in our Frontmatter section.

 ```js
 ---